gorghoa/ScenarioStateBehatExtension/README.md

 # ScenarioStateBehatExtension

-Provide a w a way to share scenario state through steps
+Provide a way to share scenario state through steps